Student Handbook - Student Activities

 The administration will investigate alleged Chemical Health Policy violations that occur off-campus when credible evidence is presented that a violation has taken place or when the administration is notified by police authorities that a violation has taken place.

 In addition, student-athletes and co-curricular activity participants who attend student gatherings where they find that alcohol is present, the illegal use of controlled substances are prevalent, and/or tobacco products are in use, are expected to exercise their better judgment and remove themselves from this situation as soon as they become aware that these actions are taking place.
 If the Principal is notified by police authorities, or credible evidence is presented by a legitimate source, that student-athletes and/or co-curricular activity participants have been present at an event where illegal activities have taken place, the Principal will conduct an investigation to determine whether or not the student-athletes and/or co-curricular activity participants were involved in the illegal activity.
-If the Principal determines that the student-athletes and/or co-curricular activity participants were directly involved in illegal activities, student will impose sanctions in accordance with the MIAA Chemical Health Policy.
+If the Principal determines that the student-athletes and/or co-curricular activity participants were directly involved in illegal activities, administration will impose sanctions in accordance with the MIAA Chemical Health Policy.
 If the Principal determines that the student was present during illegal activities, but not actively participating in those activities, the student will receive a written warning and parents will be notified.
 Subsequent violations may be sanctioned.

 Students who do not choose to participate in co-curricular activities or athletics are strongly encouraged to maintain a healthy lifestyle by not engaging in risk behaviors that involve tobacco, alcohol, or illegal substances.
 If the school administration becomes aware that students who are not co-curricular participants or student-athletes are involved in risk behaviors during non-school hours off campus, parents will be contacted.
 Restrictions involving student parking or attendance at after school events may be considered.